dapopov-st/arXiv-llms-assistant/README.md

     - Mistral-7b-Instruct performs well: blazing fast compared to the original Llama2-13b and subjectively better answer quality.
 Experimenting with fine tuning it on ArXiv ML abstracts and titles to further adapt it to the domain (more for practice with instruction tuning).
     - Extract additional articles (for now tested with a single article and ArXiv API) and use abstract summaries to learn about articles similar/different from the ones in the vector store.
 The idea is to fill in knowledge gaps in the field.
 Done via scraping AK's titles and abstracts (wrote script to do this weekly).
     - Add metadata with article title for easier verification of sources.
+    - Get Mixtral-8x-7b to work with RAG.
+Answer quality does not go down if Mixtral has 'seen' the paper and Mixtral is able to answer the question due to additional context from RAG if it has.
+The response is returned in real time with exl2-quantized 6bit version.

 TODOS: